 We are big fans of the Ofargo Stainless Steel Meat Injector.

-You get a variety of tip and injector sizes so you can inject larger things like herbs and minced garlic right into the turkey breast!
+You get a variety of tip and injector sizes so you can inject larger things like herbs and minced garlic right into the turkey!

 If you choose to inject your bird, you don’t need to dry brine it overnight.
-A simple BBQ or light salt and pepper seasoning on the exterior and some injecting on the interior will help season your turkey breast and hep it retain its flavor.
+A simple BBQ or light salt and pepper seasoning on the exterior and some injecting on the interior will help season your turkey and help it retain its flavor.

 Seasoning the Exterior

 If you already dry brined, go easy on adding any additional the salt on the exterior but you can add some herbs or a law salt BBQ rub if you wish.

 If you only injected then you can use a saltier rub on the skin at this point, or even a cajun or spicy seasoning if you want some bolder flavors for your turkey breast.